belle2/basf2/analysis/doc/StandardParticles.rst

 Standard Particles
 ==================

-The standard particle lists provide recommended selection criteria for final-state particles, and some cases, for composite particles.
+The standard particle lists provide recommended selection criteria for final-state particles, and in some cases, for composite particles.
-The recommended selections are studied and provided by the physics performance group.
+The recommended selections are provided by the physics performance group.

 Although not available yet, it is envisaged that systematics will be provided centrally for these recommended lists.